Ade Adebisi: Doncaster Lakers & Featherstone

 His association with the London club ended in 2007, when he signed initially for Doncaster before moving to Featherstone for the last 11 games of the season.

 His first year at the Recre was a great success and he finished the season as the club's top try scorer.
 Together with teammate Craig Calvert, Haven had two of the most potent wingmen in the Championship.

 Whitehaven RLFC

 In 2008, he joined Whitehaven R.L.F.C. from the 2007 National League Two winning side, Featherstone Rovers.
 While at Whitehaven R.L.F.C., he was their top try scorer in 2008, with 22 tries in 30 games.

 London Skolars

 In 2010, Adebisi returned to London Skolars, following his release by Whitehaven, scoring 51 tries in 66 games through to 2013.

 Retirement

 BBC Sports Africa interviewing Ade Adebisi at the Nigeria Rugby League training camp in Lagos, Nigeria.

 In 2014, following a struggle with injuries and sickle cell disease, Adebisi retired from playing professional rugby league.

-Personal life

-On 30 June 2018 Adebisi married his long time partner, Nigerian chef Jennifer Adebisi.
-Together they have a son, Myles Kobimra Ade Adebisi (born 23 June 2019).